 Reitsch was captured and held by the U.S. Army for 18 months after the war.
 Released, she continued to set records.
 She became the first woman to fly a glider over the Alps, and won various flying competitions.
 Over the span of her aviation career, she set more than 40 world records for flying both powered and engineless planes.

 In 1959, Indian Prime Minister Jawaharlal Nehru invited Reitsch to start a gliding center in India, and she flew him over New Delhi.
 President Kennedy invited her to the White House.
 Then, in a startling turn of events for a member of the Nazi Party, she moved to Ghana after being invited to start a gliding school by ex-Ghanian Prime Minister Kwame Nkrumah.
 She founded the school, the first for Africans, and lived in Gahna for five years.
 The West German government also supported Reitsch as a technical adviser.

 Reitch continued to fly throughout the Seventies, and by the time of her death had written five books about her life and aviation.
 Some believe she died after finally taking the cyanide pill Hitler gave her in his bunker.
 She never married.

-Hanna Reitch’s life exemplifies the kind of trailblazing and individualism that feminists and women’s activists believe girls should be taught to believe are withing their reach.
-Her connection to Hitler and the Third Reich, however, create one of the greatest cognitive dissonance scale gaps in all of history.
+Hanna Reitch’s life exemplifies the kind of trailblazing and individualism that feminists and women’s activists believe girls should be taught to believe are within their reach.
+Her connection to Hitler and the Third Reich, however, creates one of the greatest cognitive dissonance scale gaps in all of history.
 As a result, she is disqualified from being a role model or an exemplar.

 But you have to admit, she was an amazing woman.